jtdaugherty/brick/README.md

 widgets.
 If you do that, you'll also be helping me by testing whether the exported interface is usable and complete!

-Documentation on the imporant aspects of the design is forthcoming.
-In the mean time, build the demos (with `cabal install -f demos`) and look at those and the Haddock documentation to find your way around.

-The development of this library has also revealed some bugs in `vty`, and I've tried to report those as I go.
+The development of this library has revealed some bugs in `vty`, and I've tried to report those as I go.
 If they haven't been resolved, you'll see them arise when using `brick`.

 Reporting bugs